srose99/frameworks_and_languages_module/docs/module_handbook.md

 <sub>Table 1: Marks overview for all assignments</sub>

-### Academic Misconduct
+### Formative Assessment

-* The objective is NOT to submit work that meets the assessment criteria.
+* The objective is not to submit work that meets the assessment criteria.
 * The objective is to meet the leaning objectives of the module.

-Submissions to any submission may be subject to the academic misconduct process.
 "Student understanding" is the objective of the course/module.
 The digital artifact and written report on their own are are poor proxies for student understanding.
 It is expected that students have continually demonstrated their understanding throughout the formative assessment process of this modules delivery.